MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-handler-protection-cpp.md

 return handler;
 ```

-After successfully creating the `ProtectionHandler` object, protection operations (encrypt/decrypt) can be performed.
+After you successfully create the `ProtectionHandler` object, protection operations (encrypt/decrypt) can be performed.
 The **publishing license** must be fetched from the handler and stored with the encrypted content.
 The publishing license can be fetched by calling: `handler->GetSerializedPublishingLicense();`

 Protected content without the corresponding publishing license **cannot be decrypted**.